imrane-boucher/ds_proj_nobel_winner/README.md

 * I am planning on trying some mean normalization and feature scalling to see if it can improve the model
 * I could tune a bit more the model in order to seek for model improvement (the goal would be to improve a bit the precision of the algorithm without losing any recall)
+* pay attention to outliers to see if it can improve the model